 - Temporarily add more fiber-rich foods to your diet.

 - Keep your mobility high.
-It’s always good to go for a bike ride or hiking in the evening.
+Going for a bike ride or hiking in the evening is always good.